Fergus O'Sullivan

 Portfolio

 Thank you for checking out my portfolio, I appreciate your interest.
-In the years I've been writing, I've touched on many industries and areas, I've tried to somewhat order them below.
+In the years I've been writing, I've touched on many different parts of the tech industry.

-These are some of my favourite, more recent articles I've published.
+These are some of the best articles I've published recently.

 What is a VPN?
 Here’s how to choose the right one for you